where-is-my-org/OBO-flow-with-Azure-AI-Agent-MCP-Deployment-Guide/README.md

     ## Interaction Rules with User
     - Do not mock or fabricate response data.
-    - If no data can be fetched from MCP, respond with: "No data available."
+    - If no data can be fetched from MCP, respond with: **No data available.**
     - If an error occurs while accessing MCP, return the exact error message encountered during the connection attempt.
-    - If no incoming HTTP request, return "No HTTP data available."
-Do not mock anything data to response to user.
+    - If no incoming HTTP request, return **No HTTP data available.** Do not mock anything data to response to user.
     ```

 ### 🧪 3.
 Test the Agent with Sample Code